My Approach

 When that becomes clear, everything starts to change — not just how they feel, but how they perform.

-The work we do is not about lowering ambition or doing less.
+The work I do is not about lowering ambition or doing less.
 It’s about changing how you think and operate, so you can perform at a high level without it costing everything else.